Considering critical illness cover?

 Many people believe their medical aids will cover them in such instances.
 This is true, to a point.
 Medical schemes often fall short when it comes to paying for costs associated with rehabilitation and ongoing out-of-hospital treatment.
 Filling these gaps financially can be very difficult, especially when there are no savings available to fund the shortfall.

 This is where critical illness cover comes in; it provides a financial safety net when you need it most.
+When looking at critical illness cover, the most important factors to consider are:

 - The breadth of cover offered (i.e. the number of conditions covered by the benefit)